CambriaSolutions/MSRFP-3717/artifacts/US Digital Services Playbook Checklist.md

   [x] Application is hosted on commodity hardware

-  Technical approach; see requirement (j): https://github.com/CambriaSolutions/ADPQRFI-75001/blob/master/README.md
+  Technical approach; see requirement (j): https://github.com/CambriaSolutions/MSRFP-3717/blob/master/README.md

   10. AUTOMATED TESTING AND DEPLOYMENTS

-  We chose to use Pytest for unit testing as it ensures logic is working as expected and regressions do not creep in.
+  We chose to use <Include testing tool> for unit testing as it ensures logic is working as expected and regressions do not creep in.
 For functional tests, we used Webtest in order to simulate real user interactions with the website, which allowed us to incorporate test feedback reducing the burden on the test team.

   [x] Create automated tests that verify all user-facing functionality